dotlang/language/manual.md

 - **Version 0.99**: Dec 30, 2017 - Added `@[]` operator, Sequence and custom literals are separated by space, Use parentheses for custom literals, `~` can accept multiple candidates to chain to, rename `.[]` to custom process operator, simplified `_` and use `()` for multiple inputs in chain operator, enable type after `_`, removed type alias and `type` keyword, added some explanations about type assignability and identity, explain about using parenthesis in function output type, added `^` for polymorphic union type, added concurrency section with `:==` and notations for channels and select, added ToC, ability to merge multiple modules into a single namespace, import parameter is now a string so you can re-use existing bindings to build import path, import from github accepts branch/tag/commit name, Allow defining types inside struct, re-defined generics using module-level types, changed `.[]` to `[]`, comma separator is used in sequence literals, remove `$` prefix for struct literals, `[Type]` notation for sequence, `[K,V]` notation for map, `T!` notation for write-only channel and `T?` notation for read-only channel, Removed `.()` operator (we can use `//` instead), Replaced `.{}` notation with `()` for casting, removed `^` operator and replaced with generics, removed `@` (replaced with chain operator and casting), removed function forwarding, removed compound literal, changed notation for channel read, write and select (Due to changes in generics and sequence and removal of compound literal) and added `$` for select, add notation to filter imported identifiers in import, removed autoBind section and added a brief explanation for `TargetType()` notation in cast section, rename chain operator to `@`, replaced return keyword with `::`, replaced `import` with `@` notation and support for rename and filter for imported items, replaced `@` with `.[]` for chain operator, remove condition for return and replaced with rule of returning non-`nothing` values, change chain notation from `.[]` to `.{}` and import notation from `@[]` to `@()`, Added notation for polymorphic generic types, changed the notation for import generic module and rename identifiers, removed `func` keyword, extended general union type syntax to unnamed types with field type and names (e.g. `{id:int, name:string,...}`), Added shift-left and right `>>,<<` and power `**` operators, all litearls for seq and map and struct must be prefixed with `_`, in struct literals you can include other structs to implement struct update, changed notation for abstract functions, Allow access to common parts of a union type with polymorphic union types, use `nothing` instead of `...` for generic types and abstract functions, removed phantom types, change `=>` notation to `^T :=` notation to rename symbols, removed composition for structs and extended/clarified usage of polymorphic sum types for embedding and function forwarding, change map type from `[K,V]` to `[K:V]`, removed auto-bind `Type()`, remove abstract functions, remove `_` prefix for literals, remove `^` and add `=>` to rename types so as to fix issue with introducion of new named types when filtering an import operation, replace operators `:=` to `=` and `:==` to `==` and `=` (comparison) to `=?`, adding type alias notation `T:X`, change import operator to `@[]` and replace `=>` with type alias notation, use `:=` to calculate in parallel and `==` to equality check
 - **Version 1.00-beta**: July 5, 2018 - Use `=` for type alias and `:=` for lazy (parallel) calculation and named type, More clarification about binding type inference, explain name resolution mechanism for types and bindings and function call, added explanation about using function name as a function pointer, explanation about public functions with private typed input/output, removed type specifier after binding name (it will be inferred from RHS), changed function type to `(input:type->output_type)`, removed chanin operator, some clarifications about casting operator and expressions, remove `::` and use bindings for output with future reference, allow calling lambda at the point of definition, allow omitting types if they can be inferred in defining functions, indicate that functions cannot have same name and introduce compile-time dynamic sequence to store multiple functions and treat the sequence as a function, restore using type name before struct literal, change `...` as a more general notation for polymorphic union types, re-write generics as code-generation + compile-time dynamic sequence for functions, add `*` destruct operator for struct explode which can also be used to call a function with named arguments or initialize a sequence, remove notation for casting a union to it's elements (replaced with use of sequence of functions), replace `...` notation with already defined `&` and `|`, removed `${}` notation for select and replaced with a function call on a sequence, removed concept of treating sequence of functions as a function, added `type` core function + ability to amend module level collections using `&`, explained loop built-in function for map, reduce and filter operations
 - **Version 1.00-beta2**: Add support for **`type` keyword** and generics data types and generic functions, remove map and sequence from language, defined instance-level and type-level fields with values, added `byte` and `ptr` types to primitive types, add support for vararg functions, added Patterns section to show how basic tools can be used to achieve more complex features (polymorphism, sequence, map, ...), use **mailbox instead of channels** for concurrency, clarification about using unions as enums + concrete types, added `::` operator for return and conditional return, changed polymorphism method to avoid strange linked-list notations for VTable or functions with the same name and use closure instead, added `*` for struct types, Allow functions to return types and use it to implement generics, Return to `[]` notation for map and sequence and their literals, Allow defining types inside struct which are acceissble through struct type name, Import gives you a struct which you can assign to a name or alias or import into current namespace using `*`, Make task a type in core as `SelfTask` and `Task` which provide functions to work with mailbox, Add functions in core to seq and map for map/reduce/filter/anymatch, remove `ptr` type, remove vararg functions, clarification about tasks and exclusive resources, use core for file and console operations, use `$` to access current task, use dot notation to initialise a struct, support optional type specification when defining a binding, set `@` notation to **import a module as a struct type** which you can use just like any other type, we have closure at module level, review the whole spec, use `{}` for casting, use `:` for type alias, use `+` for concat and `&` for concurrency, destruct using `{}` on the left side, no more `:=`, remove range operator, use `:=` for concurrency, replace `$` with core function, `:=` returns a normal output and you should use `getCurrentTask().children()` to access newly created child task
-- **Version 1.00**: replace `@` with import keyword, replace `::` with `return` keyword and remove conditional return, In function decl, after `->` it must be a type, use `fn` prefix for function type and literal, use `struct` for struct type declarations, clarification about module import and dependency management, remove return keyword, don't force braces to be on their own line
+- **Version 1.00**: replace `@` with import keyword, replace `::` with `return` keyword and remove conditional return, In function decl, after `->` it must be a type, use `fn` prefix for function type and literal, use `struct` for struct type declarations, clarification about module import and dependency management, remove return keyword, don't force braces to be on their own line, added optional arguments to pattern section, clarification about structs with field name but no named type, allow multiple module import, destruct without assignment gives you struct with unnamed fields which has both bindings and types